Didier-Lalli/3par_csp_blog/README.md

   accessProtocol: fc
 ```

-Create a `PersistentVolumeClaim` for mariaDB for use by Wordpress.
+Create a `PersistentVolumeClaim` for MariaDB for use by Wordpress.
 This object creates a `PersistentVolume` as defined, make sure to reference the correct `.spec.storageClassName`.

 ```markdown
 ---